 Maintaining a proper humidity level is one of the most important steps in providing a comfortable and healthy home.
 Excess moisture in the home promotes harmful indoor air particles, including mold, bacteria, viruses, dust mites, allergic rhinitis and asthma.
 In addition, a home with excess moisture can be uncomfortable – regardless of the temperature.

 Building codes and HVAC system designs have changed over the years, impacting IAQ in the home.
-Unfortunately, many of these well intended changes to create tighter, more efficient homes, have led to moisture problems, musty orders, and high levels of VOCs that need to be resolved.
-Ultra-Aire Whole House Ventilating Dehumidifiers can eliminate these issues and work with your HVAC system to truly create a comfortable, efficient and healthy environment.
+Unfortunately, many of these well intended changes to create tighter, more efficient homes, have led to moisture problems, musty odors, and high levels of VOCs that need to be resolved.
+Ultra Aire Whole House Ventilating Dehumidifiers can eliminate these issues and work with your HVAC system to truly create a comfortable, efficient and healthy environment.

-The purpose of ventilating a home is to maintain a healthy and safe living environment by supplying fresh air and removing stale, polluted air.
+The purpose of ventilating a home is to maintain a healthy and safe living environment.

 The reason for the buildup of indoor pollution in today’s homes is a direct result of our efforts to conserve energy and save money.
 As the techniques and materials used to insulate and seal our homes has improved, the result is stale and polluted air trapped inside.

 - Chemicals used in the construction or renovation of buildings

 - Off-gassing of furniture, cabinets, flooring, and countertops